-- Dimensionality Reduction: Scale down the amount of dimensions in the dataset from a high-dimensional space into a low-dimensional space, while maintaining the maximum amount of relevant information.
+- Dimensionality Reduction: Scale down the dimensions in the dataset from a high-dimensional space into a low-dimensional space, while maintaining the maximum amount of relevant information.

-- Principal Component Analysis (PCA): Reduces the dimensionality of a dataset to the ‘n’ number of principal dimensions that contain the most valuables information.
+- Principal Component Analysis (PCA): Reduces the dimensionality of a dataset to the ‘n’ number of principal dimensions that contain the most valuable information.